 Intermediate Stain – This includes minimal surface preparation, one stain color, and a final coat of concrete sealer.

-Upgraded Stain – Aside from surface preparation and sealing, this also includes complex patterns and multiple colors.
+Upgraded Stain – Aside from surface preparation and concrete sealing, this also includes complex patterns and multiple colors.

-High-end Stain – In addition to slab preparation and sealing, this also includes hand-applied stains and custom stencil work.
+High-end Stain – In addition to slab preparation and concrete sealing, this also includes hand-applied stains and custom stencil work.

 Our staff can give you a thorough concrete surface assessment and an accurate quote, free of charge.